 In Northern Ireland, the currency is Sterling or pounds, the same currency used around the United Kingdom.
 However, you may notice that there will be a different style of note depending on the bank origin.
 For example, you may get a Bank of Scotland or a Bank of England note but they can be used in Northern Ireland.
 But if you bring a Danske Bank or Ulster Bank note to England, some places may not accept it.
 So it it best to get those notes changed over at any post office in the city if you plan on venturing elsewhere.

 Belfast has been voted one of the safest cities in the United Kingdom.
 If you do feel unsafe, the emergency telephone number is 999 or 112 from your mobile.
 You will also see plenty of police officers walking around the city.
+If you wish understand the local lingo you can read about Belfast Slang and phrases used.

 The legal drinking age in Belfast is 18 years old, and like most places around the world, smoking is prohibited in buildings and public places including bars and restaurants.